Teaching Hamlet to first-year undergraduates during a nervous first term in Geneva two years ago gives the play special personal significance.

 Was not like madness.
 There’s something in his soul…

-If we slip the double negative, this implies that Claudius begins to detect more to Hamlet’s erratic behaviour.
-It is an important insight, given his move to send Hamlet to England.
+If we slip the double negative, this implies that Claudius begins to see through Hamlet’s erratic behaviour, and adds self-preservation as the motive for sending Hamlet to England.

 Perhaps the climax was the most controversial moment.
-Hamlet’s physical tussle with his mother in his frustration is uncomfortable enough, but his conscious act of reaching for a gun and firing at the hidden Polonius is far from an instinctive move in self-defence.
-It places Hamlet in a far darker plain.
+Hamlet’s physical tussle with his mother in his frustration is uncomfortable enough, but his conscious act of reaching for a gun and firing at the hidden Polonius is far from self-defence and places Hamlet in far darker hues.

 With the disturbed new place of the Doctor at the end of The Waters of Mars, and the potentially murderous Hamlet, David Tennant has made two prized roles his, and the world of Shakespeare is greatly in his debt.